newrelic-experimental/nerd-days-v1/open-source-track/third-party-secrets/README.md

 A 60-minute workshop for understanding and utilizing Third Party Secrets in your New Relic Application.

-> **Note:** This session assumes some exposure to New Relic One programmability.
-(For example, [New Relic University's Programmability 101 course](https://learn.newrelic.com/series/webcasts/live-learncast-new-relic-one-programmability).)
+The material assumes some exposure to New Relic One programmability.
+Ex: NRU's Programmability 101 course.

+---

+This workshop assumes you have **completed the following prerequisites:**

-## Prerequisites
+## Prerequisites Checklist

-> **Important!** Please install software, create accounts, or follow any other instructions **before** attending this Nerd Days session.
-This will ensure that you're ready for the hands-on labs.
-We want you to spend your lab time learning, rather than setting up your environment.
+1. Setup a free New Relic account
+2. Install the NR1 CLI
+3. Setup your Dev environment
+4. Build your sample app
+5. NPM install the Nr1-community component library
+6. Decide on which 3rd party service you want to fetch data from

 ### 1. Get a free New Relic Account